zachlatta/zachlatta.com/quotes/_posts/2018-01-05-remarks-on-kafka.md

 >
 > Do you think it's a coincidence that college is when many Americans do their most serious fucking and falling-down drinking and generally ecstatic Dionysian-type reveling?
 It's not.
 College students are adolescents, and they're terrified, and they're dealing with their terror in a distinctively US way.
 Those naked boys hanging upside-down out of their frat house's windows on Friday night are simply trying to buy a few hours' escape from the grim adult stuff that any decent school has forced them to think about all week.

--- David Foster Wallance, Consider the Lobster (pg.
+Some Remarks on Kafka's Funniness, Consider the Lobster (pg.
 64, paraphrased)